 Need new clothes, but don't want to spend all your money on a new wardrobe?
 Go to the thrift store.
 You can find some really nice pieces, you won't break the bank, and you're not contributing to clothing waste.

 Implementing these changes in your life is sure to make a positive impact on your wellbeing, wallet, and the planet.
-Happy Earth Day, celebrate wisely. 🌎
+Happy Sustainable September, celebrate wisely. 🌎

 We believe education has the power to change our lives, our community, and our future.